 Mr. Harbert began his career with Harbert International, Inc., a subsidiary of Harbert Corporation, in 1982 where he held various positions.
 Subsequently, Mr. Harbert served as Vice President of Business Development and then as President of Harbert Properties Corporation, Harbert Corporation’s real estate subsidiary.
 In December 1988, he was elected Vice President of Harbert Corporation, where he had overall responsibility for the firm’s investment portfolio.
 In July 1990, he was elected President and Chief Executive Officer of Harbert Corporation, which brought the remainder of the firm under his management.

-Mr. Harbert serves on the Board of Trustees of Auburn University, where he is the President Pro Tem.
-Mr. Harbert also serves on the Board of Trustees for the State of Alabama Trust Fund and the Robert Meyer Foundation.
+Mr. Harbert serves on the Board of Trustees of Auburn University, where he is the past President Pro Tem.
+Mr. Harbert also serves on the Board of Trustees for the Robert Meyer Foundation.
 He serves on the Board of Trustees and is a member of the Executive Committee of Children’s Hospital of Alabama.
 In addition, Mr. Harbert serves on the Board of Directors and the Executive Committee for Birmingham Business Alliance.
-He also serves as a member of the President’s Advisory Board of the University of Alabama at Birmingham and the Alabama Business Hall of Fame Nominating Committee.
-Mr. Harbert is a past member of Leadership Alabama, Young Presidents’ Organization, and a former Alabama State Chairman for YPO.
+He also serves as a member of the President’s Advisory Board of the University of Alabama at Birmingham and is a member of Chief Executives Organization.
+Mr. Harbert is a past member of the Board of Trustees for the Alabama Trust Fund, Alabama Business Hall of Fame Nominating Committee, Leadership Alabama, Young Presidents’ Organization, and a former Alabama State Chairman for YPO.

 In 2006, Mr. Harbert was awarded the regional Ernst & Young’s Entrepreneur of the Year Award for Financial Services.
 Mr. Harbert holds a Bachelor of Science degree in business from Auburn University.
 He and his wife, Kathryn Dunn Harbert, have three children.